jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/1_Safety.typ

     caption: [Comparison of ignition-relevant properties for hydrogen and various other fuels @Klell2023.
 Note: (l) denotes liquid state; all others are in gaseous state.], )<tab_24>

 An analysis of @tab_24 reveals that hydrogen exhibits a relatively high ignition temperature compared to other gases.
-However, it is crucial to note that hydrogen-air mixtures remain flammable across a comparatively wide range of concentrations.
+Nevertheless, it is crucial to note that hydrogen-air mixtures remain flammable across a comparatively wide range of concentrations.
 While this broad flammability range might be manageable through appropriate safety measures, hydrogen presents a unique challenge due to its exceptionally low minimum ignition energy—the lowest among the fuels listed in @tab_24.
 This characteristic poses a significant safety concern, as it increases the risk of unwanted and accidental ignitions.
 Further complicating safety considerations is the fact that hydrogen is invisible to the naked eye.
 However, experimental investigations conducted by @schefer2009visible have successfully recorded hydrogen flames under specific conditions.
-A visual representation of these flames is provided in @fig_20, offering insights into the observable characteristics of hydrogen combustion.
+A visual representation of these flames is provided in @fig_20, offering insights into the observable features of hydrogen combustion.

 #figure(
   image("../../../1_Data/2_Figs/0_Content/1_Chap/1_Hydro/1_Safety/1_H2_Flame.png",